TamaraAtanasoska/dialogue-history/README.md

 #### LXMERT features

-We obtained the LXMERT feature files by contacting the authors.
+We obtained the LXMERT features files by contacting the authors.

 ## Training the Guesser